making your

 Growing up

 I’m a first-generation college graduate who had to figure out the entire college application – and financial aid – process on my own.
-I attended a diverse public school in the nation’s 4th largest school district (Miami-Dade Florida), with only one college counselor for over 750 Seniors.
-As a self-proclaimed nerd, I did the research and created the spreadsheets to maximize my award letters.
+I attended a diverse public school in the nation’s 4th largest school district (Miami-Dade, Florida), with only one college counselor for over 750 Seniors.
+As a self-proclaimed nerd, I did the research and created the spreadsheets to access financial aid and afford my college dream.

 Career

-After graduating from Harvard College, I completed my Masters at MIT and launched a start-up called CommonCampus, aggregating financial aid data from every U.S. university and making it available to high school counselors nationwide.
+After graduating from Harvard College, I completed my Masters at MIT and launched a start-up called CommonCampus, aggregating financial aid data from U.S. universities and making it available to high school counselors nationwide.
 Now, I am bringing that knowledge directly to students and their families.

-I work with 35 independent schools nationwide to offer his curriculum and individual advising to students of diverse economic backgrounds.
-I serve as an advisor to Miami-Dade and Broward School Districts on how to support the students through the financial aid process.
+I work with 110 independent schools nationwide to offer a comprehensive college finance curriculum and individual advising to students of diverse economic backgrounds.
+I serve as an advisor to Miami-Dade and Broward School Districts – the nation’s 3th and 6th largest, respectively – on how to support the students through the financial aid process, including district-wide training for counselors and workshops for students.

 Volunteer